 Great.
 If I go to sleep now I will probably die a painful, overstung death.
 I consider my options while the bug hangs there, looking smug.

 12:30AM: Still considering.
 I notice Mr. Stingything hasn’t moved in awhile; maybe he’s sick.
-Perhaps if I wait long enough, he’ll fall into my waterglass and drown.
+Perhaps if I wait long enough, he’ll weaken, fall into my waterglass and drown.

 1:00AM: Apparently hornets can tell the difference between lilac and lavender.
 He’s still on the lampshade, oblivious to the fragrant bounty below.

 1:15AM: This is ridiculous.
 I’ve been trying to outthink a bug the size of my thumb for two hours…and losing.
 Enraged, I grab the lavender jar in one hand, lid in the other and LEAP to the nightstand.
 Swiftly, I clap jar and lid over the hornet.
 Snap!

 The force of the swift-moving jar propels the hornet into the wall and he drops, momentarily stunned.* I dive under the covers.
 The hornet revives and circles the room a few times, buzzing angrily, then starts thumping my blanket.

 1:35AM (est): It’s getting stuffy under here but I’m not cracking the covers until Mr. Stingything stops divebombing the bed.

 1:40AM: Silence.
 I peek.
 The hornet is silhouetted inside the lampshade, taking another bath.
 (Whatever else you can say about nasty stinging home invaders, they’re certainly clean.)

 I consider wrapping my hand in a sock, reaching up inside the lampshade, grabbing the hornet and squishing it by hand.